kalaspuff/tomodachi/README.md

 nodes.
 Here follows an example of getting a `tomodachi` based service up and running in Docker.

-We\'re building the service\' container image using just two small files, the `Dockerfile` and the actual code for the microservice, `service.py`.
+We're building the service' container image using just two small files, the `Dockerfile` and the actual code for the microservice, `service.py`.
 In reality a service would probably not be quite this small, but as a template to get started.